 KCPW’s Community Calendar is a volunteer-run resource offered to all qualified nonprofits and government entities.
 Community Calendar events are listed online and highlighted on-air throughout the week.
 Events featured on-air are chosen at random the week of the event.

 The Community Calendar also has a physical home in our window for all Library Square foot traffic to see.
 Professional materials (no handwritten signs please) promoting events can be snail-mailed to KCPW at 210 East 400 South, Suite 10, Salt Lake City, UT 84111.

 To submit an event to the Community Calendar, the event must meet the following criteria:

 – The event must take place in Utah.

-– The event cannot promote a religious organization or individual.
+– The event cannot promote an individual or a religious organization.

 If your event meets these criteria, click “Post Your Event” below.
 Please do not submit duplicate postings for the same event.
 If you are posting a class or workshop that requires registration, list just the first instance in the date and time, and include the details for subsequent classes in the description.

 Please submit requests at least 14 days before the event.
 Approved events are typically posted within seven days of submission.